reductor/redutor.github.io/_posts/2023-08-10-the-downsides-of-coroutines.markdown

 ## You don't "Write async code like sync code"

-The phrase "Write async code like sync code" is absolutely terrible, it gives people a false sense of safety, anyone that has written a different amount of asynchronous code knows that it's not that simple.
+The phrase "Write async code like sync code" is absolutely terrible, it gives people a false sense of safety, anyone that has written a decent amount of asynchronous code knows that it's not that simple.

-You have an entirely new set of possible bugs which you can run into it that you don't tend to think about because you overlook suspension points as they are easy to write you just put `co_await` and it's handled.
+You have an entirely new set of possible bugs which you can run into, that you don't tend to think about because you overlook suspension points as they are easy to write you just put `co_await` and it's handled.

 ## Security: Argument lifetime